nicholaspearson43/IntroStatistics2025/README.md

 # IntroStatistics2025
-Github for the Introductory course on Statistics and Probability
+GitHub repository for the Introductory Course in Statistics and Probability, Academic Year 2025/26, University of Trieste.